crdcj/FinLogic/README.md

 ---

-BFinance is **not** affiliated, endorsed, or vetted by the Securities and Exchange Commission of Brazil (CVM).
+Finatic is **not** affiliated, endorsed, or vetted by the Securities and Exchange Commission of Brazil (CVM).
 It's an open-source tool that uses CVM publicly available data and is intended for research and educational purposes.

 </td></tr></table>

 ---

-**BFinance** offers a Pythonic way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).
+**Finatic** offers a Pythonic/Pandas way to analyze financial data of listed companies in Brazil from information made publicly avaible by local securities market authority (CVM).